 JEE Advanced Admit Card

 The candidates whose application forms are successfully accepted by the examination authorities will be eligible to download the admit card tentatively in the 2nd week of May 2019.
 It’s mandatory for students to present the admit card in the examination hall.
+They should also carry an original photo identity proof issued by the government or their college ids.

 How to download JEE Advanced Admit Card?